hashicorp/terraform/website/docs/commands/init.html.markdown

 To skip plugin installation, use `-get-plugins=false`.

-The automatic plugin installation behavior can be overridden by extracting the desired providers into a local directory and using the additonal option `-plugin-dir=PATH`.
+The automatic plugin installation behavior can be overridden by extracting the desired providers into a local directory and using the additional option `-plugin-dir=PATH`.
 When this option is specified, _only_ the given directory is consulted, which prevents Terraform from making requests to the plugin repository or looking for plugins in other local directories.